Available as of Camel 2.8

 - IDLE a new file is created, and the old is closed when no writing happened in the last <value> milliseconds

 it means: a new file is created either when it has been idle for more than 1 second or if more than 5 bytes have been written.
-So, running hadoop fs -ls /tmp/simple-file you'll find the following files seg0, seg1, seg2, etc
+So, running hadoop fs -ls /tmp/simple-file you'll see that multiple files have been created.

 Controlling to close file stream